michael-webpt8/webapi-challenge/README.md

 - [] Describe a Resource?

+- a resource is an object with a type, associated data, relationships to other resources.

 - [x] What can the API return to help clients know if a request was successful?

 - it can send back an http status code?